ryan4yin/k8s-gitops/FAQ.md

   service-account: default, abc, def
 ```

 ### Longhorn - Volumes Stuck in Detaching

+Solution:

-Solution: delete the daemonset pod of longhorn on the corresponding node.
+1. Delete the daemonset pod of longhorn on the corresponding node.
+2. If the issue still persists, delete all the pods in longhorn-system namespace via
+   `kubectl delete pod -n longhorn-system --all`.
+3. If the issue still persists, restart the node.

 Side effects: all the pods using longhorn volumes on the node will be restarted.